Jacques Villeglé - Poules Et Frites

 Since the museum's beginnings, it has always been the founders' aim to share the collection with the public.
 On the one hand as a permanent exhibition on site at the MUCA Museum in Hotterstraße, and on the other hand with exhibition concepts that are shown in co-operating museums worldwide.

-Another concern of the founders is to collection digitally and thus barrier-free.
+Another concern of the MUCA is the collection digitally and thus barrier-free.
 This with a virtual insight into selected works on this website, as well as through the Free MUCA Museum App.

 At this point we would like to thank the State Office for the Non-State Museums in Bavariawhose support was instrumental in realising this extensive project.